GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 Draping an image over topography
 --------------------------------

-In some cases, it is nice to “drape” an arbitrary image over a topographic map.
+In some cases, it is nice to "drape" an arbitrary image over a topographic map.
 We have already seen how to use `psimage <psimage.html>`_ to plot an image anywhere in out plot.
 But here are aim is different, we want to manipulate an image